 See Rare Colored Live Lobsters

 Do you want to see some live colored lobsters in person?
-Take a road trip to scenic West Boothbay Harbor, and visit the Maine State Aquarium (Don’t forget to grab a lobster roll on the way!).
-You might see a giant claw from a 23 pound “Moby Dick” sized lobster along with some blue and multi-colored lobsters.
-There are a couple touch tanks with small sea creatures like small sharks, star fish, crabs, and of course baby lobsters!
+Take a road trip to scenic West Boothbay Harbor, and visit the Maine State Aquarium.
+Don’t forget to grab a lobster roll on the way.
+You might see a giant claw from a 23 pound “Moby Dick” sized lobster.
+Along with some blue and multi-colored lobsters.
+There are a couple of touch tanks with small sea creatures like sharks, starfish, crabs, and of course baby lobsters!

 Maine State Aquarium